WeWork Logo

 WeWork: Brand overview

-Although WeWork’s operation started with a failed stock investment that nearly brought the business to its knees, this surprisingly worked in favor of the new company.
+Although WeWork’s operations began with a failed stock investment that nearly brought the business to its knees, this surprisingly worked in the new company’s favor.
 This fact attracted potential users’ attention, acting as a trigger for popularity growth.
 It initially appeared in 2008 under the name GreenDesk.
-Two years later, the founders opened another agency, giving it the name WeWork.
+Two years later, the founders opened another agency, naming it WeWork.
 Its headquarters is located in New York City.
 The service founders, providing digital and physical coworking spaces, are Adam Neumann and Miguel McKelvey.

 Meaning and History